 Looking for a fast and uncomplicated solution for the procurement of prototypes and small batches?

-Then take a look at KREATIZE or upload your components in our inquiry tool and receive a non-binding offer in less than 120 minutes.
+Then take a look at KREATIZE or upload your components in our inquiry tool and receive a non-binding offer.
 Currently we offer classic processes such as milling, turning and laser cutting as well as all common 3D printing processes.